CARTAvis/manual_source/source/fundamental_ideas.rst

    <img src="_static/carta_fn_triggerMatch.png"
         style="width:50%;height:auto;">

 The Image List Widget shows a list of all loaded images, including their:

-* file name
+* file name (active image is in boldface)
 * rendering type ("Layers" column): "**R**" means raster, "**C**" means contour, and "**V**" means vector overlay
 * image matching state ("Matching" column):

   * "**XY**" means the spatial domain
   * "**Z**" means the spectral domain
-  * "**R**" means the color range for raster rendering
+  * "**R**" means the raster rendering configuration

 * channel index
 * polarization component

 The first loaded image with valid spatial world coordinates serves as the default spatial reference and is highlighted with an open black box (e.g., HD163296_CO_2_1.image.mom0 in the above example).
 Similarly, the first loaded image with valid spectral coordinates serves as the default spectral reference and is highlighted with an open black box (e.g., HD163296_CO_2_1.fits in the above example).
 To match the world coordinates of other loaded images, you can click the "**XY**" button to match the spatial domain and click the "**Z**" button to match the spectral domain.
-If you would like to apply the same color range for different raster images, click the "**R**" button so that matched images will have the same color range as the reference image highlighted with an open black box (e.g., HD163296_CO_2_1.image.mom0 in the above example).
+If you would like to apply the same rendering configuration for different raster images, click the "**R**" button so that matched images will be rendered in the same way as the reference image highlighted with an open black box (e.g., HD163296_CO_2_1.image.mom0 in the above example).

-You may change a spatial reference image, a spectral reference image, or a raster scaling reference by right-clicking an image in the Image List Widget and using the context menu.
+You may change a spatial reference image, a spectral reference image, or a raster scaling reference by right-clicking on an image in the Image List Widget and using the context menu.

 .. raw:: html

    <img src="_static/carta_fn_layerList2.png"
       style="width:60%;height:auto;">

 For raster images, matching in the spatial domain is achieved by applying translation, rotation, and scaling to images with respect to the reference image.
+This is also known as the "affine transformation".

 .. raw:: html